Banyster History, Family Crest & Coats of Arms

 Aughton, Lancashire was "supposed to have been granted to Thurstan Banastre about the middle of the twelfth century, and to have been carried by Margery his daughter to Richard son of Roger de Lytham, who died in or about 1201, leaving five daughters his co-heirs."

-Early History of the Banyster family
+Important Dates for the Banyster family

-Another 200 words (14 lines of text) covering the years 1149, 1400, 1533, 1610, 1578, 1607, 1626, 1624, 1679, 1654, 1692, 1721 and 1713 are included under the topic Early Banyster History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Banyster research.
+Another 84 words (6 lines of text) covering the years 1149, 1400, 1487, 1533, 1610, 1578, 1607, 1626, 1624, 1679, 1654, 1692, 1721 and 1713 are included under the topic Early Banyster History in all our PDF Extended History products and printed products wherever possible.

 Banyster Spelling Variations

+Before the advent of the printing press and the first dictionaries, the English language was not standardized.
+Sound was what guided spelling in the Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Spelling variations were common, even among the names of the most literate people.
 Known variations of the Banyster family name include Bannister, Banister, Banester, Bannester, Bannaster, Banaster and many more.

 Early Notables of the Banyster family (pre 1700)

-Another 50 words (4 lines of text) are included under the topic Early Banyster Notables in all our PDF Extended History products and printed products wherever possible.
+Another 71 words (5 lines of text) are included under the topic Early Banyster Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Banyster family to Ireland

-Another 84 words (6 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Some of the Banyster family moved to Ireland, but this topic is not covered in this excerpt.
+More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.